kliang696/Bank_Churn_Prediction/README.md

 5. __Feature Engineering__
     * Create a new feature called "Revolving_Bal_Per_Relationship" by dividing "Total_Revolving_Bal" by "Total_Relationship_Count".
    * One-hot encode the "Marriage_Status" column to create new columns "Is_Married", "Is_Single", and "Unknown".
+      * Since the "marry_status" feature is a nominal variable and cannot be ordered, we will use one-hot encoding to transform it into three separate columns: "is_married," "is_single," and "is_unknown."
+If a customer is married, the "is_married" column will be set to 1, while the other two columns will be set to 0.
+This indicates that the customer is married and not single or unknown.
     * Use a heatmap to identify the top 5 features that are most correlated with the target variable.
     <img src="Plots/EDA/heat.png">
  ----------